 - You must plan as much as six months in advance to get the pet’s paperwork processed and prepared.

-- The animal must remain in its carrier for the duration of the boarding process and the flight, which can be several consecutive hours for longer trips.
+- The animal must remain in its carrier for the boarding process and flight duration, which can be several consecutive hours for longer trips.

 - Larger pets can’t fly in-cabin and must be stored in the cargo hold.